Wondering “what is a pallet jack”?

-Because this article explains everything you need to know about them, including:
+In this article, we will explore everything you need to know about them, including:

 - What pallet jacks are